 Shortly after the Dalgona Coffee craze, Garlic Bun the soft and fluffy bun filled with oozy cheese and bits of garlic toppings, has become the next trending item on Korean SNS.

-With just a small display shelf filled with 6 items from their menu, they are usually sold out pretty quickly as all pastries are made in small batches at different timings of the day.
+With just a small display shelf, items were initially sold out pretty quickly as all pastries are made in small batches at different timings of the day.

 I was told that “Garlic Bun will be ready in 15 minutes, the rest will be ready in half an hour’s time!”

-So, do I have to start queueing now?
+So, do I have to start queuing now?
 The answer is “YES”.

-It is not difficult to understand why the Korean Garlic Bun ($2) would become popular of late – it had that sense of familiarity, also rather comforting with its pillowy-texture.
+It was not difficult to understand why the Korean Garlic Bun ($2.80) would become popular of late – it had that sense of familiarity, also rather comforting with its pillowy-texture.

 The buttery and fragrant buns were filled with smooth and velvety cream cheese and bits of savory onions for extra crunch and sweetness.